 COVID-19 Mask Requirements

 Masks are required to be worn by everyone when indoors in all Silvermine buildings and studios, regardless of vaccination status.
+Masks must cover your nose and mouth.
 Outdoors masks are not required.

 Code of Conduct

 Silvermine School of Art reserves the right to require the withdrawal of any student whose conduct is deemed inappropriate.
 Please review our Code of Conduct.